-Why is this an essential?
-Because anyone who cooks is going to need to measure things.
-But forget about those measuring cup sets that have a half cup, quarter cup, third of a cup and so on.
+This is essential because anyone who cooks is going to need to measure things.
+But forget about those measuring cup sets.
 For one thing, whichever one you're looking for is always missing.
 Or, if they're held together on a ring, they're always clanging around when you pull them out of the drawer, and it's a hassle to wash them.
-Anyway, you don't need all those cups.
-You just need a single 2-cup measuring cup -- there's markings on the side.
-Plus, this one's glass, so it can go in the microwave or the dishwasher — anyplace but the stovetop or broiler, actually.
-And remember, don't use cups for measuring flour.
-For that, you're going to need the next item on this list...
+You just need a single 2-cup measuring cup; there're markings on the side.
+Plus, this one is glass, so it can go in the microwave or the dishwasher—anyplace but the stovetop or broiler.

 02 of 07

-A digital scale!
 Whether you're making pancakes or pizza dough, a digital scale is a must for measuring flour.
-Professional bakers know that volume units of measurements like cups are too imprecise to produce consistent results.
+Professional bakers know that measuring by volume is too imprecise to produce consistent results.
 Scooping a measuring cup into a sack of flour will give you more flour than if you spoon the flour into a measuring cup until it looks full.
 The way to make sure that a recipe works every time is by weighing the flour instead.
 This scale can be set to grams, which is the unit of weight most recipes use for flour, and it can also be zeroed out so that you can put your mixing bowl directly on the scale.

 03 of 07